-Section 23 60 103, C.R.S. defines area technical colleges as schools offering approved postsecondary CTE programs for credit, operated by a local school district or by a board of cooperative services and designated by the general assembly as an area technical college/area vocational school (AVS) in conformity with standards established by the State Board.
+Section 23 60 103, C.R.S. defines area technical colleges as schools offering approved postsecondary CTE programs for credit, operated by a local school district or by a board of cooperative services and designated by the general assembly as an area technical college (ATC)/ in conformity with standards established by the State Board.
 The three area technical colleges are:

-- Delta Montrose Technical College (DMTC)
+- Technical College of the Rockies (TCR)

 - Emily Griffith Technical College (EGTC)

 - Pickens Technical College (PTC)